Wilmer Flores Player Props: Giants vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.
+- The Angels pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Angels have a 4.46 team ERA that ranks 20th among all league pitching staffs.
+- The Angels have the 21st-ranked team ERA across all league pitching staffs (4.49).

-- Angels pitchers combine to surrender 144 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- The left-hander's most recent time out came on Tuesday against the Atlanta Braves, when he went five innings, surrendering two earned runs while allowing three hits.
+- The right-hander's last time out was on Wednesday against the Atlanta Braves, when he tossed 3 2/3 innings, surrendering nine earned runs while giving up eight hits.

-- The 26-year-old has an ERA of 4.19, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.